Blister Taping Techniques for Your Next Walking Holiday

 A long walk in the picturesque wilderness of the British Isles requires a certain amount of planning and preparedness.
 The Contours team loves to help and they take away much of the logistical burden.
 But there are some aspects where you need to take the bull by the horns.
 Foot blister management is one of those.

 Prevention is key when it comes to keeping happy feet.
 As a podiatrist, I may be biased, but I recommend you prioritise your feet in every way.
 Footwear, socks, spare socks, lacing techniques, cushioned insoles… leave no stone unturned.
-Their condition will determine whether you finish in pain or finish with a spring in your step, having enjoyed the very best of outdoor experiences.
+Your feet's condition will determine whether you finish in pain or finish with a spring in your step, having enjoyed the very best of outdoor experiences.

 In today's article, I’ll be discussing a specific prevention strategy called taping (also known as pre-taping) so that you can use it confidently and be certain you’re getting the best out of this strategy.